 One comes across so many issues while looking for a suitable property.
 Sometimes, the issues are more inherent, like dealing with ancestral property partition.
 Often division of property in India happens because each family member wants his/her own share.
 But discussions on how to divide the land between family often create family property disputes.
 In such cases, one should stand clear about the land dispute laws in India.

 Indian Law for Property Distribution between Brothers and Sisters

 Partition under Hindu Law states that none should divide property till the fourth generation upwards.
-However, until the Hindu Succession Act, 1956 was amended in 2005, the law of property in India for daughters and sons was different.
+However, until the Hindu Succession Act, 1956 was amended in 2005, the law of property in India for daughters and sons were different.

 Ancestral property includes self-acquired property too.
-According to the property divide rule in India, any property divided through a partition deed, family arrangement, etc. loses its ancestral character.
+According to the property divide rule in India, any property divided through a Partition Deed, family arrangement, etc. loses its ancestral character.

 Table of Contents:

-Consult: Property Law Lawyers in India
+Consult: Property Lawyers in India

 Indian Law and Family Disputes Over Property

 Gone are the days when joint families sought to keep the members together.
 They ensured that everything was shared equally between brothers and sisters.
 Today, the need for the partition of property among family members has become a pressing matter.
 Due to indecision from the family members, the partition execution requires a steady and unbiased hand of the law to rule out a fair settlement.

 What is Partition of Property under Hindu Law?

-Hindu Succession Act 1956 governs the partition in Hindu Joint Family.
-Whereas Hindu Undivided Family (HUF) and the Hindu Partition Act of Property 1892 governs the division of property of jointly-owned property by two or more co-owners.
+Hindu Succession Act, 1956 governs the partition in Hindu Joint Family.
+Whereas the Hindu Undivided Family (HUF) and the Hindu Partition Act of Property, 1892 governs the division of property of jointly-owned property by two or more co-owners.
 This process begins with the filing of a Partition Suit in India.

 it is either on mutual negotiation on how it shall be done,